apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 The expiration policy for OAuth tokens is controlled by CAS settings and properties.
 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

+## Server Configuration

+Remember that OAuth support features of CAS require session affinity (and optionally session replication), as the authorization responses throughout the login flow are stored via server-backed session storage mechanisms.
+You will need to configure your deployment environment and load balancers accordinngly.

 # OpenID Authentication

 To configure CAS to act as an OpenID provider, please [see this page](../protocol/OpenID-Protocol.html).